open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 In this paper, a digital neuromorphic processor is presented.
 The Verilog is also [open source](https://github.com/ChFrenkel/ODIN)!

 The neurons states and the synapses weights are stored in two foundry SRAMs on chip.
 In order to emulate a crossbar, **time-multiplexing** is adopted: the synapses weights and neurons states are updated in a sequential manner instead of in parallel.
 On the core, **256 neurons (4kB SRAM)** and **256x256 synapses (64kB SRAM)** are embedded.
-This allows to get a very high synapses and neuron densities: **741k synapses per squared millimiters** and **3k neurons per squared millimeters**, using a **28nm CMOS FDSOI** process.
+This allows to get a very high synapses and neuron densities: **741k synapses per squared millimeters** and **3k neurons per squared millimeters**, using a **28nm CMOS FDSOI** process.

 The neuron model is programmable through an SPI interface: the user can choose among a **LIF** model (**8 bits** for the state of each neuron) and **Izhikevic** one (**55 bits** for the state of each neuron).
 Online-learning capabilities are allowed with an hardware-efficient implementation of the **Spike-Driven Synaptic Plasticity (SDSP)** rule.